I-League: Churchill Brothers sign Shilton Paul from Mohun Bagan | Goal.com

 He was the skipper of the Mohun Bagan side which lifted the I-League trophy in 2014-15 season and played a crucial role in the club’s success in the recent past.

-With Mohun Bagan now merged with ATK and will play in the ISL from the upcoming season, Paul has finally decided to part ways with the club and start a new chapter in his career with the Goan giants.
+With Mohun Bagan now merged with ATK and set to play in the ISL from the upcoming season, Paul has finally decided to part ways with the club and start a new chapter in his career with the Goan giants.